Ben Ramalingam: Books

 2013 saw the publication and launch of Ramalingam's book Aid on the Edge of Chaos by Oxford University Press The book received endorsements from four Nobel laureates and the heads of the UN and Red Cross, as well as popular media coverage.
 An Amazon bestseller, it has been used by global development and humanitarian organisations to improve how aid is conceptualised, designed, implemented, and evaluated.

-In 2016 Ramalingam worked with the UK National Endowment of Science Technology and the Arts (Nesta (charity)) to produce a edited book on innovation in international development and humanitarian work, bringing together experiences, insights and practical advice from more than 20 organisations and practitioners around the world.
+In 2016 Ramalingam worked with the UK National Endowment of Science Technology and the Arts (Nesta (charity)) to produce an edited book on innovation in international development and humanitarian work, bringing together experiences, insights and practical advice from more than 20 organisations and practitioners around the world.

 Awards

 In 2020, Ramalingam was honoured as a Humanitarian Change Maker of the decade, as one of the ten people or organisations globally that has done most to change international humanitarian responses in the 2010s.